 They are known for their maple bacon donut but my tip would be to go with a group and buy a few different types to share so that you can sample more.
 They also serve fair trade organic coffee and locally roasted cold brew.

-Oyster Pub Sports Bar and Grill located at 555 Seabreeze Blvd.
+Dinner Time at Oyster Pub Sports Bar and Grill

 Sports fans will love the 45+ TVs while eating incredible oysters at Daytona’s largest oyster bar.
 I think these oysters will make a fan out of you, even if you don’t traditionally like oysters.
 You MUST get the Chargrilled Oysters (1 dozen oysters grilled on an open flame, smothered with The Oyster Pub’s secret sauce.)
 The secret sauce and the way it was prepared made it memorable.
 Their oysters are seriously wonderful!
 The oysters are also super fresh and they have the papers to prove it!